keaneatl/tic-tac-toe/README.md

 1. Factory Functions
 2. Object Literal Design Pattern
 3. Modular Design Pattern

-### Areas of improvement
+4. Revealing Modular Design Pattern

-1. JavaScript code could possibily be cleaner/more efficient
+### Area/s of improvement
-2. Possible memory leaks
+1. JavaScript modules can be broken up to smaller modules

 ## Disclaimer
 The resources I used, specifically the custom fonts installed, backgrounds, pictures, and the svg icons are only utilized for personal use, and not otherwise.